usnistgov/ndn-dpdk/cmd/ndndpdk-godemo/README.md

 ## L3 Face API

 [dump.go](dump.go) implements a traffic dump tool using [l3.Face API](../../ndn/l3).
-This subcommand require sudo privilege in order to use AF\_PACKET socket.
+This subcommand does not need a local forwarder.
-This example does not need a local forwarder.
+This subcommand requires sudo privilege in order to use AF\_PACKET socket.

 ```bash
 sudo ndndpdk-godemo dump --netif eth1